phoenixframework/phoenix/guides/request_lifecycle.md

 There are other HTTP verbs.
 For example, submitting a form typically uses the POST verb.

 Web applications typically handle requests by mapping each verb/path pair into a specific part of your application.
 This matching in Phoenix is done by the router.
 For example, we may map "/articles" to a portion of our application that shows all articles.
-Therefore, to add a new page, our first task is to add new route.
+Therefore, to add a new page, our first task is to add a new route.

 ### A new route